SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles: Dataset Characteristics

 \subsubsection{LiDAR Complexity}

+We introduce three entropy-based metrics to evaluate the spatial complexity of LiDAR-derived point clouds: Birds-Eye-View Entropy with Pillars (BEVE-P) and Voxels (BEVE-V), and Distance Variability Entropy (DVE).
+These metrics gauge how the point distribution spans discretized bins (pillars, voxels, or distance intervals), offering a detailed view of spatial variability in LiDAR data.
+Lower entropy values indicate that scene objects are more concentrated and clustered within a certain region.
+Conversely, higher entropy values indicate that there are objects more widely distributed or densely spread across the sensor range.
+A dataset with variation in entropy values represents its richness and complexity of the data.

-\textbf{Birds-Eye-View Entropy} with Pillar/Voxel (BEVE-P, BEVE-V): Measures the \textit{point cloud complexity} with respect to point pillar/voxel bin based on $\textit{BEV} = \sum_{i=1} [\frac{k_i}{K} * \log (\frac{k_i}{K})]$ where $i$ stands for each pillar or voxel, $K$ total number of points in that specific frame, and $k_i$ the number of points per each pillar or voxel.
+\textbf{Birds-Eye-View Entropy} with Pillar/Voxel (BEVE-P, BEVE-V): These metrics measure \textit{point cloud complexity} based on a discretized representation (pillar or voxel bins) of the LiDAR data.
+Formally, we define the metric as:

+where $i$ indexes each pillar or voxel, $M$ is the total number of pillars or voxels, $K$ represents the total number of points in the frame, and $k_i$ is the count of points in each respective pillar or voxel.
+A lower BEV indicates that there is a concentration of objects in fewer bins; while a higher BEV suggests that there is a broader distribution of objects across multiple bins, reflecting a richer spatial arrangement.

+\textbf{Distance Variability Entropy (DVE):} This metric evaluates \textit{point cloud complexity} based on radial distance from the LiDAR sensor, measuring how points are distributed across predefined radial distance intervals.
+We define the metric as:

-\textbf{Distance Variability Entropy (DVE)} Measures the \textit{point cloud complexity} with respect to point pillar/voxel bin based on $DD = \sum_{i=1} [\frac{n_i}{N} * \log (\frac{n_i}{N})]$ where $i$ represents the i-th predefined distance interval, $N$ total number of points in that specific frame, and $n_i$ is the number of points in the respective distance bucket ring.
+where $i$ indexes each predefined radial distance interval, $R$ is the total number of distance intervals, $N$ is the total number of points within the frame, and $n_i$ is the number of points in each respective radial distance ring.
+A lower DVE suggests that points lie within fewer radial bands (indicating a simpler or more concentrated layout), whereas a higher DVE indicates that points are spread more extensively across different distances (denoting a more complex, broad-ranging scene).

 \fig{fig:lidar-entropy} shows the proposed complexity metrics of the dataset within the collected point clouds, indicating that we have varying spatial distributions of in-water objects.